abrolraghav63/rabbitmq-demo/SETUP.md

 ## Next Steps

-Once RabbitMQ is running:
+Once RabbitMQ is running and Python dependencies are installed:
-1. Install Python pika package: `pip install pika`
-2. Run the producer and consumer scripts from this repository
+1. Run the producer and consumer scripts from this repository
-3. Monitor messages in the Management UI dashboard
+2. Monitor messages in the Management UI dashboard